batiste/sprite.js/README.rst

     sprite_list.add(sprite || array of sprite)  // add to the list sprite_list.remove(sprite)                  // delete from the list
-    sprite_list.iterate()                       // iterate on the entire list then stops sprite_list.length                          // length of the list
+    sprite_list.iterate()                       // iterate on the entire list then stops sprite_list.list.length                     // length of the list
+    sprite_list.list                            // the actual list of sprite

 Example of use::